kovidgoyal/calibre/manual/sub_groups.rst

 Some people wish to organize the books in their library into subgroups, similar to subfolders.
 The most commonly provided reason is to create genre hierarchies, but there are many others.
 One user asked for a way to organize textbooks by subject and course number.
 Another wanted to keep track of gifts by subject and recipient.
 This tutorial will use the genre example for the rest of this post.

 Before going on, please note that we are not talking about folders on the hard disk.
 Subgroups are not file folders.
 Books will not be copied anywhere.
 Calibre's library file structure is not affected.
-Instead, we are presenting a way to organize and display subgroups of books within a |app| library.
+Instead, we are presenting a way to organize and display subgroups of books within a calibre library.

 .. contents::
     :depth: 1